Planck 2015 results. XXI. The integrated Sachs-Wolfe effect

-Since the $Q_\mathrm{r}$ signal is proportional to the correlation between temperature and E-mode polarization~\citep[e.g.,][]{Komatsu2011}, it represents a valuable observable for studying a potential polarization counterpart to the previously observed temperature signal.
-It should be noted that, a priori, no signal is expected in the $U_\mathrm{r}$ map since it would depend on temperature/B-modes correlations which are null in the standard model.
+Since the $Q_\mathrm{r}$ signal is proportional to the correlation between temperature and \ep\-mode polarization~\citep[e.g.,][]{Komatsu2011}, it represents a valuable observable for studying a potential polarization counterpart to the previously observed temperature signal.
+It should be noted that, a priori, no signal is expected in the $U_\mathrm{r}$ map since it would depend on $TB$ correlations, which are null in the standard model.

-The aperture photometry profiles are shown in Fig. \ref{fig:stack_H0rnd} and overall do not present any significant signal at large angular scales (greater than $1$ degree).
-A notable exception comes from the $U_\mathrm{r}$ photometry profile for the voids, which does show two significant excesses around 3 and 6 degrees.
-However, as no T-B correlations are expected neither for the primordial CMB nor for the ISW effect, these features are most likely caused either by a fortuitous signal, and/or systematics in the polarization map that remain to be characterised -- which is not in the scope of this paper.
-The deviations seen at angular scales below $1$ degree, specially in the superclusters case, are somewhat reminiscent of the expected primordial $Q_\mathrm{r}$ peaks which appear due to the dynamics of the photon flows around over-density and under-density regions at the last scattering surface~\citep[i.e., hot and cold spots in the primordial CMB, see, for instance][for a description of these dynamics]{Komatsu2011,planck2014-a18}.
-However, this similarity is most likely fortuitous as the shape of the temperature profiles does not bear similarity to the one obtained from the stacking of the extrema of the primordial CMB.
+The aperture photometry profiles are shown in Fig. \ref{fig:stack_H0rnd} and overall do not present any significant signal at large angular scales (greater than $1^\circ$).
+A notable exception comes from the $U_\mathrm{r}$ photometry profile for the voids, which does show two significant excesses around $3^\circ$ and $6^\circ$.
+However, since no $TB$ correlations are expected either for the primordial CMB or for the ISW effect, these features are most likely caused either by a fortuitous signal, and/or systematics in the polarization map that remain to be characterized, which is not in the scope of this paper.
+The deviations seen at angular scales below $1^\circ$, especially in the supercluster case, are somewhat reminiscent of the expected primordial $Q_\mathrm{r}$ peaks, which appear due to the dynamics of the photon flows around over-dense and under-dense regions at the last-scattering surface~\citep[i.e., hot and cold spots in the primordial CMB, see, for instance][for a description of these dynamics]{Hu1997,Komatsu2011,planck2014-a18}.
+However, this similarity is most likely fortuitous since the shape of the temperature profiles does not bear much similarity to that obtained from the stacking of the extrema of the primordial CMB.
 In addition, the GR08 positions do not appear to correspond with the positions of CMB extrema.
-The total polarization photometry profiles, computed as the differences between clusters and voids, are shown in the third column of Fig. \ref{fig:stack_H0rnd}.
+The total polarization photometry profiles, computed as the differences between clusters and voids, are shown in the third column of Fig.\ref{fig:stack_H0rnd}.

-We should however note that the significance and interpretation of these results are tricky due to the use of high-pass filtering in the polarization data, which could mitigates the signal, in principle, at all the scales of the profiles (as they include contributions from a large range of multipoles).
+We should note, however, that the significance and interpretation of these results are complicated by the use of high-pass filtering in the polarization data, which could mitigate the signal, in principle, at all scales in the profiles (since they include contributions from a large range of multipoles).